Intervention Overview

 World Dialogue for Equal Dignity

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, we have to work for dialogue, locally and globally.
+Our quest for dignity aims at building bridges from social science to other areas of life.
+We wish to envision novel ways for people around the world to build relationships across frontiers and learn from each other.
+To promote the vision of a world of equal dignity for all, away from practices of humiliation, we have to work for dialogue, locally and globally.

 World Apology for Equal Dignity